joinly-ai/joinly/README.md

 ```

 ## Add MCP servers to the client
-Add the tools of any MCP server to the example client by providing a JSON configuration.
+Add the tools of any MCP server to the agent by providing a JSON configuration.
 The configuration file can contain multiple entries under `"mcpServers"` which will all be available as tools in the meeting (see [fastmcp client docs](https://gofastmcp.com/clients/client) for config syntax):

 ```json
 {